jeremytammik/tbc/a/1798_da4r_curve_project.md

 ####<a name="2"></a> DA4R Supports FBX and IFC

-**Question:** A quick question: does Revit IO supports exporting FBX?
+**Question:** A quick question: does Revit IO support exporting FBX?
-I would like to integrate Revit IO into my AR automation pipeline.
+I would like to integrate Revit I/O into my AR automation pipeline.
 I saw it's listed in the DB level API, but I'm not sure if it's something like the IFC format (not supported).

 **Answer:** Yes, we support FBX using the standard [Document.Export method](https://www.revitapidocs.com/2020/02b2efba-9d7c-88bc-b43e-a541e169d832.htm).

 By the way, we also [added support for IFC in April](https://forge.autodesk.com/en/docs/design-automation/v3/change_history/revit_release_notes/#april-2019).

-So both are now supported.
+So, both are now supported.

 ####<a name="3"></a> DA4R Wrong User

 **Question:** We are trying to open a central model file in DA4R.

-When testing it locally it all runs ok (of course), as we can open the file with worksets, readonly, and run our plugin script.
+When testing it locally it all runs ok (of course), as we can open the file with worksets, read-only, and run our plugin script.

 Optionally, we can "detach from central" with `openOptions.DetachFromCentralOption` being set in the Revit API.
 Unfortunately, we do not have this option in DA4R, as DA4R handles the `OpenDocumentFile` itself.

-We directly get this error:
+That causes this error:

 <pre>
   Autodesk.Revit.Exceptions.WrongUserException: